HoffmannNST/python-projects/README.md

 # Python projects

-Collection of Python projects made as recruitement tasks or as learning projects.
+Collection of small Python projects made as recruitement tasks or as learning projects.

 ## Projects